-Chickens are small which make them ideal for beginners.
-A 8 pound chicken is much easier to handle than a 1500 pound dairy cow!
+Chickens are small which makes them ideal for beginners.
+An 8-pound chicken is much easier to handle than a 1500-pound dairy cow!
 They don’t require a ton of care & are not expensive to keep (click here to read about chicken expenses).
 Make sure they have fresh water, food & clean shelter and that’s about it.
 The level of care is pretty similar to keeping a cat.
 But cats don’t give you eggs!

 Eggs are such a staple in most kitchens, keeping a few chickens and having constant delicious fresh eggs is very rewarding!
-In a small 5 foot x 8 foot space you can keep a flock of 3 hens which can provide your family with at least a dozen eggs per week.
+In a small 5 foot x 8 foot space, you can keep a flock of 3 hens which can provide your family with at least a dozen eggs per week.
 The benefits of keeping chickens doesn’t end with eggs.
 Chickens love to eat insects like ticks that terrorize your yard, they love to finish off kitchen scraps like pasta and veggies, and they give you tons of rich manure for your compost bin & garden!
-Click here to browse though all my chicken keeping articles!
+Click here to browse through all my chicken-keeping articles!

 Rabbits are an animal that are often overlooked by the casual, hobby backyard farmer.
 Most assume that a rabbit’s role on the farm is to provide meat and many hobby farmers are not interested in keeping up with the demands of managing breeding rabbits & processing meat.
-But rabbits are raised by many farmers for more than just meat!
+But rabbits are raised by many farmers for more than just meat (including me)!

 Because rabbits are commonly kept as pets you can often find things like feed & litter at a local pet store rather than having to search out a farm & feed store.
 Your local veterinarian can also likely treat any medical issues that might crop up.

-If you are looking for “farmy” benefits beyond compost, look into keeping wool producing fiber rabbits like angoras.
-Just a couple angoras can provide you with plenty of fiber for spinning & knitting with!
-Click here to browse through all my rabbit keeping articles
+If you are looking for “farmy” benefits beyond compost, look into keeping wool-producing fiber rabbits like Angoras.
+Just a couple of angoras can provide you with plenty of fiber for spinning & knitting!
+Click here to browse through all my rabbit-keeping articles

 Beekeeping is not an everyday chore, unlike having to feed & water traditional farm animals like chickens or rabbits.
-A couple monthly hive check ins and a few in depth cleanings and inspections per year – for the most part bees manage themselves.
+A couple of monthly hive check-ins and a few in-depth cleanings and inspections per year – for the most part bees manage themselves.

 Super cute and super tiny Pygmy & Dwarf goats are perfectly backyard sized!
 Pygmy goats only grow to half the size of a typical goat breed (about 60 pounds, the size of a medium dog).
 In a 15 foot x 25 foot space you can set up an area for two mini goats (of course if you can give them a bigger area, these little adventurous and sometimes mischievous animals would very much appreciate it!).
 You will want to build some solid fencing to keep them in as they can be escape artists but they can be a lively & fun addition to any backyard farm.